 Collins’ music combines her classical music training with contemporary improvisation, collaborating with other top-tier musicians.
 "My players often interact with each other like a musical conversation, where each person's intuition guides their commentaries and input," she explains.
 "We all work off the same basic chart, chords, melodies, and phrases which I compose, adding our various individual instruments to the collective sound."
 Every album is unique.

 Her impressive resume extends to other areas as well.
-Merrill has performed and composed music for the 50th Anniversary of the United Nations, UNCHR Human Rights Day, Amnesty International, United Way, Pathways to Peace, UN World Habitat Day, Earth Day.
+She's performed and composed music for the 50th Anniversary of the United Nations, UNCHR Human Rights Day, Amnesty International, United Way, UN World Habitat Day, Earth Day.
+In 1986-87, Merrill was composer-in-residence for Pathways to Peace, during which time she developed human rights curricula including Every Man, Woman and Child, and the curriculum she developed with Avon Mattison became the Pathways to Peace model for peace education still in use today with the United Nations.
 At the Council for the Parliament of the World's Religions in Capetown South Africa 1999, her works were cited as "Gifts of Service to the World."
 Her production of Minute of Silence was featured in three languages in a global broadcast for the International Day of Peace.
 Merrill received a Global Peace Song Award 2016 for her composition "Every Man, Woman, and Child" which was included on the 2017 Project Peace on Earth compilation.
 She is a voting member of the Grammy Foundation (NARAS).

 Reviews for Merrill Collins:

 "An artist who is responsive to her world."—Today's Artists

 "By all accounts moving and inspiring. . . ." —United Nations Center for Human Rights.